-From the frequently quoted ‘sound of the universe’ to its reported power as a means to unite those around us, Om is a small word that carries a multitude of meaning.
+From the frequently quoted ‘sound of the universe’ to its reported power as a means to unite those around us, Om (or Aum) is a small word that carries a multitude of meaning.
 We’ll take a brief look it the origin and meaning of Om and how to chant it.

-The word Om appears to have originated in the Mandukya Upanishad (one of a collection of ancient texts concerning philosophical concepts of Hinduism) which tells us that ‘Om is what has been, what is and what shall be’.
+The word Om appears to have originated in the Mandukya Upanishad, one of a collection of ancient texts exploring philosophical concepts of Hinduism.
+It tells us that ‘Om is what has been, what is and what shall be’.

-OM is both a visual symbol and a sacred sound or mantra which can be both heard and spoken.
-The syllable Om is composed of the three sounds ‘A’, ‘U’ and ‘M’ – AUM.
+OM is both a visual symbol and a sacred sound or mantra which can be heard and spoken.
+The syllable is composed of the three sounds ‘A’, ‘U’ and ‘M’ – AUM.

-‘A’ (pronounced as an elongated “awe”) - this sound represents the beginning – the creation of the universe and everything within it.
-It has been described as symbolising the ‘conscious or waking state’.
-In the Hindu tradition, this sound is associated with Brahma – the Creator.
+‘A’ (pronounced as an elongated “awe”).
+This sound represents the beginning – the creation of the universe and everything within it.
+It is said to symbolise the ‘conscious or waking state’.
+The Hindu tradition this associates the sound with Brahma – the Creator.
 The sound originates in the belly, and vibrates in the upper chest.
-The tongue stays in the lower part of the mouth and the lips are parted, creating a feeling of openness.
+Keep your tongue in the lower part of the mouth and part your lips, to create a feeling of openness.

-‘M’ (“mmmm” sound) - characterizes the sound of closing in and the beginning of the end.
-It is associated with Shiva - often known as the ‘destroyer’ but also the force of culmination, completion, finalisation.
-Here the tongue comes to the top of the mouth and the lips come together to create a protracted humming noise.
+‘M’ (“mmmm” sound).
+This represents the sound of closing in and the beginning of the end and is associated with Shiva.
+Shiva is often known as the ‘destroyer’ but also the force of culmination, completion, finalisation.
+When forming the sound, we move our tongue to the top of the mouth and bring our lips together to create a protracted humming noise.

-There is also a fourth sound: silence; the residue we are left with once the breath and the sound fades away.
-Arising from stillness, maintained by steadiness and fading back into silence - Om represents the fact that everything constantly changes – from movement into stillness, from sound into silence, the endless cycle of life….
+There is also a fourth sound: silence.
+The residue or energy we are left with once the breath and the sound fades away.
+Arising from stillness, maintained by steadiness and fading back into silence… Om represents the fact that everything constantly changes – from movement into stillness, from sound into silence; the endless cycle of life….

 Learn more about the Mantra Aum in a practice with Irina.
-Starting with a short talk followed by a meditation you'll learn more about the meaning of the mantra and become familiar with chanting it out loud.
+You’ll learn more about the meaning of the mantra and become familiar with chanting it out loud.